-Richard Agajanian is a senior at Whittier College.
-He is psychology major, and pre-med.
+Richard Agajanian is an alum from Whittier College.
+He majored in Psychology and Pre-Med.
 Richard likes sports and plays the piano.
 He is active in his church as well as clubs on campus including WCSN, Psi Chi, and Intramural sports.

 Past Research Assistants

-Emma Brown is a second semester senior at Whittier College who is expected to graduate with a B.A. in Psychology in December 2017.
+Emma Brown is an alum from Whittier College who graduated with a B.A. in Psychology in December 2017.
 She is passionate about helping others and hopes to pursue a career in the healthcare industry.

-Mila Markova is a senior Psychology major at Whittier College, expected to graduate January of 2017.
+Mila Markova graduated with a B.A. in Psychology at Whittier College.
 She is very active on campus, participating in Psi Chi, choir, as well as working at the career center.
 She hopes to one day pursue a career in speech-language pathology.